Chair – Richard Cotter

 A founding member of Focal (2013) and co-creator of Words in Wexford (2012), Maria Nolan our Secretary is a Wordsmith, Feature Writer and Photographer with the Slaneynews and has worked in the past with the People newspapers having her own page Town and County Life in the Enniscorthy Guardian for over 3 years.
 Maria who is a Civil Servant with Department of Agriculture is a strong community activist being a founder of Enniscorthy Drama, Secretary of Enniscorthy Chamber of Commerce, PRO of Enniscorthy Historical Re-enactment Society and Assistant Secretary with Enniscorthy Strawberry Fair.
 She is also a staunch GAA follower and a lifelong fan of the Purple & Gold.
 She was Secretary of her club Rapparees/Starlights for over 20 years is the current Coiste and Ladies PRO along with being the Clubs Health & Well-Being Officer and is a Committee member of Cairde Loch Garman and on the County Health & Well-being and IT Committees.
 Maria writes a weekly blog `Out and About with Maria Nolan` and records all things literary and cultural in the town of Enniscorthy.
 Her short stories, poetry and Travel Articles have been published in several anthologies and chronicles including Ireland Own.

-Treasurer – Anne Gilpin
+Award Administrator – Anne Gilpin

 Anne Gilpin is a founding member of Focal (2013) and co-creator of Words in Wexford (2012).
 She is a published author in international academic journals in interpersonal communication in the business and corporate world.
 Anne, as a former teacher, lecturer in interpersonal communication, and business consultant and trainer, is passionate about people of all ages meeting their potential.
 In Australia, she was a performing member of Cronulla Arts Theatre and ran The Spoken Word Tent for 3 years at the Woodford Folk Festival, attendance of 150,000 over 4 days.
 To be successful, her tip is to keep writing, writing, writing ….

-PRO – Róisín Williams
+Social Media – Róisín Williams

 Róisín Williams is a Journalist/Communications Consultant.
 She holds a BSc in Social Science and a Higher Diploma in Journalism and Public Relations.
 Róisín is a mentor/trainer with Wexford Local Development and Director of Media and Communications for SETV.ie.
 She was feature editor for her college paper ‘The Informer’.
 A freelance Journalist with ‘The Sunday World’ publication for three years, with over 60 articles published.
 Róisín has been working in communications and public relations with various companies for over eight years.
 She is heavily involved in community work and is the secretary for the ‘Strawberry Fair Festival and liaison with Enniscorthy Tidy Towns.
 In her spare time she participates in local musicals and charity events.